ICE ramps up workplace arrests for immigration violations

 ICE said it's shifted resources "to fill the gap" for the additional workplace investigations.
 The agency also is conducting audits that often go unseen, Allen said.

-"We are reminding employees," Allen said, "that they have a role and responsibility in the processes."
+"We are reminding employers," Allen said, "that they have a role and responsibility in the process."

 ICE ramps up workplace arrests for immigration violations